The first thing to know before making this genius antipasto staple and its creative variations is how to pronounce its name correctly.

 The meaning of the noun bruschetta has changed so that now some use the word bruschetta incorrectly to refer to the topping instead of the dish.
 Many grocery store chains worldwide sell bottled bruschetta, which is simply a mix of tomatoes, onion, garlic and oregano, usually cooked!

 For original "red" bruschetta, only fresh tomatoes are used and never a sauce.
 And allow me to say this one more time, we Italians limit the use of oregano to few special dishes: common pizza toppings, Costata alla Pizzaiola and very few other applications.
 Any other use is a distortion of Italian flavor and a cliché.

 All this said, here's my way of making delicious messy slabs of heaven.

 For authentic bruschetta you will need:

 Good, thick-crust preferably wood oven-baked bread: whole wheat, sourdough (with its typical chip structure and characteristic aroma) or delicious home-style pane casareccio bread.
 Bruschetta is a good way of recycling day old, or stale bread too.

 Organic, cold pressed, extra virgin olive oil.
 The finest quality is key, particularly for this dish.

 Freshly ground black pepper

 Cherry tomatoes, chopped

-Fresh basil leaves, hand-torn (better not cut with a metal blade, since it alters the flavor)
+Fresh basil leaves, hand-torn (cutting with a metal blade alters the flavor)